AdnanHodzic/ansible-role-docker-compose-setup/README.md

-Ansible Role: Docker and Docker Compose
+Ansible Role: Docker and Docker Compose Setup
 =========

-**Install Docker and Docker Compose on any Ubuntu Linux system.**
+**Install and Setup Docker and Docker Compose on any Ubuntu Linux system.**

 This Ansible role will perform all necessary tasks to setup and run Docker and Docker Compose: